leejefon/leejefon.github.io/README.md

 ### To Fix:
 - Home Carousel not centered
 - Resume skill percentage not animated
-- Nav current hot highlighted
+- Page transition not animated

 ### To Improve:
 - Shuffle use react component